intersystems-community/integratedml-demo/README.md

 # IntegratedML Demo Kit

-This repo contains a few simple datasets to demonstrate InterSystems IRIS IntegratedML (previously known as QuickML).
+This repo contains a few simple datasets to demonstrate InterSystems IRIS IntegratedML.
 Instructions below describe how to use IntegratedML on Docker, Linux/Mac or Windows platforms.

-**Note**: *If you are an InterSystems employee, and want to use another docker image, see the section [Using a different docker image](#using-a-different-docker-image)*

 ## How to install/build on Docker

-The included Dockerfile will pull an InterSystems IRIS Advanced Analytics Community Edition image the InterSystems Developer Community Docker repository and set up a few simple datasets.
-Use the following command to start building:
+The included Dockerfile will pull an InterSystems IRIS IntegratedML Community Edition image from the Docker Hub and set up a few simple datasets.
+Full Enterprise Edition container images are available from the [InterSystems Container Repository](https://docs.intersystems.com/components/csp/docbook/Doc.View.cls?KEY=PAGE_containerregistry).

+Use the following command to build the demo image:

 ```
 docker build --tag integratedml-demo .